 - Think about whether your business has good quality, easily accessible data or will there be a lot of effort in pulling it together.

 - Remember the emphasis is on workforce planning.
 Conclusions, forecasts or even educated guesses will need to be made by you or your team from the data.
 Workforce planning is not often an exact science.

 - Make sure you adopt a collaborative approach to workforce planning and that you support managers to act on the plan in the best interests of the business as a whole - and not just their own departments or projects.

 - Don’t leave measurement and evaluation as an afterthought.
 Your workforce planning process must consider what criteria will be used to assess the success of the plan; how and when will it be reviewed and refreshed; and how the outcomes will feedback into the next planning process.

-- Use readily available guidance to help plan and diversify your workforce:
+- Use readily available guidance to help plan, change and diversify your workforce:

 Skills Gateway for Business - Employing disabled people

 Welsh Language Commissioner - Recruitment: Welsh Language Considerations